 After intense negotiations, a deal was finally struck and signed in February 1992, complete with enough stock for 6 – 8 years and contracts for new fillings and even bottling at Allied’s bottling hall.
 Helping to negotiate was a corporate lawyer and his top number cruncher, David Sloan.
 David helped in dealings with the bank and investment houses and securing the financial package.
 He was on secondment the first six months after the founding of MacDuff International before he was asked to join the company in a key role.
 David Sloan was later to become Managing Director and a minority shareholder.

-Although the 3 brands had been widely distributed in the late 19th and mid 20th centuries by their previous owners, by 1992 they had fallen into a state of disrepair.
+Although the 3 brands had been widely distributed in the late 1800s and mid 1900s by their previous owners, by 1992 they had fallen into a state of disrepair.
 At the point MacDuff International acquired the brands there were effectively only a handful of live markets and distributors.
 The initial years of the company’s trading were extremely difficult – interest rates were high, the UK pound left the ERM and the world was in a general recession.
 The company weathered the storm however, and through the founders’ contacts and knowledge of the industry it quickly increased distribution and by 2000 it had traded in over 30 countries.

 Ted Thomson retired from his day to day duties in 2003 although he remained a non executive director until 2011.